nedoskiv/RC-RFID/README.md

 # Limitations:

 * Due to nodemcu file.list function, scripts are capable of generate tag lists/export json file for around 200-250 tags.
 Increasing it cause out of memory error that cannot be avoided unless someone rewrite nodemcu file module.
 However system still work, add/edit/delete tags but cannot generate list.
+* Web server cannot handle more than 2 connection at same time (out of memory) so make sure you use only one browser window to access web interface.

 ### Pin Layout